 Simpler, browser-based video editors smooth out the video creation process a whole lot.
 Additionally, this software is usually far more affordable than traditional video editing and animation software.

 So, creating animated videos is a great way to jump start your video marketing with very little investment up front.
 And, the best way to make animated videos is with an easy-to-use, browser-based video editor.
+Like Biteable.

 Let’s start at the beginning.